oeo4b/spatialplot/README.md

 &nbsp;
 ![America_Terrain](https://raw.github.com/oeo4b/spatialplot/master/examples/terrain_continuous.png)

 spatialplot is a mapping program that generates fixed size images given a set of map features.
-The motivation behind spatialplot was to create a modular, dynamic and optimal program that could render images using a tree data structure (i.e. features) to represent geographical information.
+The motivation behind spatialplot was to create a modular, dynamic and optimal program that would use user-defined spatial data to perform interpolation and layering of map features.

-The two main functions of spatialplot are interpolation and layering.

 ## Features